How to Use Semantic Versioning for Shared Django Apps

 Every time you want to create a new version, type this in the shell:

-$ bump2version patch
+$ bump-my-version bump patch

 or

-$ bump2version minor
+$ bump-my-version bump minor

 or

-$ bump2version major
+$ bump-my-version bump major

 followed by the command to build the package: